Nearly 8,000-year-old skull present in Minnesota River

 #8000yearold #cranium #Minnesota #River

-A partial skull from nearly 8,000 years in the past that was discovered by two kayakers in a river final summer season will likely be returned to Native American officers in Minnesota
+A partial skull from nearly 8,000 years in the past that was discovered by two kayakers in a river final summer season might be returned to Native American officers in Minnesota

 21 Could 2022, 19:10